Any resident of the City of Milwaukee or the building's owner can petition the Historic Preservation Commission for the designation of a site.

 Once notified of the designation by the City Clerk, the Commissioner of Neighborhood Services/Development Center will not issue a building permit for a designated historic site or structure within a historic district without first obtaining a Certificate of Appropriateness (COA) from the Commission.

 A temporary designation is used to prevent demolition or irreversible changes to a property before a permanent application can be processed.
 A temporary designation has immediate effect upon receipt and no building permit may be issued without a Certificate of Appropriateness and no demolition permit may be issued at all.
 The process is similar to the permanent designation, but on a much more compressed timeline.
 Temporary designation can last for as much as 180 days.
-A permanent designation application must be filed simultaneously.
+A permanent designation application must be filed simultaneously or already be on file.
 Please download the temporary designation application form here (Word - PDF).